Y0Coss/docs-fork/pages/manage_and_operate/kms/quick-start/guide.es-us.md

 > [!warning]
 >
-> Only key creation through [regionalized APIs](/pages/manage_and_operate/kms/kms-usage) is cover by PCI-DSS certifications.
+> Only key creation through [regionalized APIs](/pages/manage_and_operate/kms/kms-usage) is covered by PCI-DSS certifications.
 >

 Once the key is created, click it to access its details.